The rule.

 Marketing email: “A safer way to earn on stablecoins.”

-The marketing email reframes the risk profile.
-“Safer” implies a baseline comparison that the whitepaper does not support.
+“Safer” implies a baseline the whitepaper does not support.
 Violates Article 99 parity and Article 88 misleading.

 How to comply.

-Before any marketing campaign goes live, run a claim extraction: list every quantified or qualified statement on the page, then map each one to a sentence in the whitepaper.
+Before launch, map every quantified or qualified statement to a whitepaper sentence.
 If you can’t map it, you can’t ship it.

 Related rules.